CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

  torres@vm:~$ python guessnumber.py
 ```

-Now, we are ready to start a new hands-on guide.
+Now, we are ready to start a [new hands-on quickstart guide](./Python-Development-Environment-Quick-Start.md).
 Enjoy!